Gambling firm 888 to sell Bingo to focus on core business, U.S. ops - NewsBreak

 Gambling firm 888 to sell Bingo to focus on core business, U.S. ops

-(Reuters) -British gambling firm 888 Holdings Plc said on Wednesday it would sell its Bingo business to a unit of UK-based Broadway Gaming Group for $50 million, as it focuses on its core offerings and the U.S. market.
+Dec 15 (Reuters) - British gambling firm 888 Holdings Plc (888.L) said on Wednesday it would sell its Bingo business to a unit of UK-based Broadway Gaming Group for $50 million, as it focuses on its core offerings and the U.S. market.

 The online betting company, which undertook a strategic review of Bingo, said the sale encompasses all of the unit, including its exclusive technology, assets and consumer-facing brands.